impyvovar/impyvovar/README.md

 **`Digital Crafts(wo)man (Developer/Artist/Dreamer)`**
 <br>
 <div align = "center">
-Initially, I've only gotten interested in programming during the latter years of high-school, and, following a DAE (Synchrony Skills Academy) program, I began to professionally delve within one specific sphere of Software Development I found to be most interesting - game development.
+Initially, I've only gotten interested in programming during the latter years of high-school, and, following a DAE (Synchrony Skills Academy) program, I began to professionally delve within two specific spheres of Software Development I found to be most interesting - spacefaring and game development.
 As of today, I'm a full-time college student and beyond all lecture basics, am hence spending a lot of my free time learning C++, making 2D art with Krita, and practicing 3D animation/ modeling on Blender 4.2.

   <!-- README Note -->